scambifestival/silicon/001-Debian_11-template.md

-## Template Debian 11
+## Debian 11 template

-Template da applicare a tutti gli host, come base comune di partenza.
+This is the template to be applied to all the hosts, as a common starting framework.

-<br/> **procedura**
+**procedure**

-password di root : vedi Keepass
+root password : see Keepass database

-impostare tastiera italiana
+set italian keyboard
 >localectl set-keymap it

-impostare fuso orario e installare chrony per NTP
+set timezone and install chrony for NTP
 >timedatectl set-timezone Europe/Rome
 >apt install chrony

-generare chiave id_ed25519
+generate id_ed25519 key
 >ssh-keygen -t ed25519

-aggiungere swap (consigliato)
+add swap (suggested)
 >dd if=/dev/zero of=/swapfile count=1024 bs=1M status=progress
 >chmod 600 /swapfile
 >mkswap /swapfile